fish-shell/fish-shell/doc_src/tutorial.rst

 While loops::

-    > while true
+    while true
         echo "Loop forever"
     end
+    # Prints:
-    Loop forever
+    # Loop forever
-    Loop forever
+    # Loop forever
-    Loop forever
+    # Loop forever
-    ... # yes, this really will loop forever.
+    # yes, this really will loop forever.
 Unless you abort it with ctrl-c.

 For loops can be used to iterate over a list.
 For example, a list of files::

-    > for file in *.txt
+    for file in *.txt
         cp $file $file.bak
     end

 Iterating over a list of numbers can be done with ``seq``::

-    > for x in (seq 5)
+    for x in (seq 5)
         touch file_$x.txt
     end